PrincetonUniversity/job_defense_shield/docs/setup.md

 ```

 !!! tip
     If the path that you use for `violation-logs-path` does not exist then the software will try to make it.
 You can use anything for now.
-In the next section, you will choose a path to use for production.
+In the next section, you will choose the production paths for `violation-logs-path` and `email-files-path`.

 Be sure to replace `email-domain-name`, `sender`, `reply-to` and `report-emails` with your values.